Thanks to project management (PM) software, overseeing complex tasks has become simpler.

 Project and collaboration technology has come a long way, and now allows teams to track progress, simplify processes, communicate clearly, and easily collaborate from one central platform.
 No matter what your business does or how teams work, there’s a solution tailored to your needs.

-But with so many apps and systems to choose from, they quickly blur together when you start to compare project management software.
+But with so many apps and systems to choose from, they quickly blur together when you start to compare project management software, such as Asana and Wrike.

 Wrike vs. Asana

 Asana and Wrike are both strong players in the task and project management space.
-Since each vendor is solely focused on collaboration, they offer similar functionality.
+Since each vendor is focused on collaboration, they offer similar functionality like project management features and app integrations.

 Projects lie at the heart of both systems (though Wrike uses the term “folder hierarchies” to organize projects).
 Inside projects of either system, you can create, assign, and schedule tasks, as well as organize them with color codes.
 Depending on your preference, you can view projects based on status, tasks, due dates, or percentage complete.
 You can also see the status of each project on the right panel of both systems.